How to… use and not just ‘apply’ theory

 1. Under the sign of theory

 1.1 Many people in the social sciences and humanities have a rather odd relationship with theory, either eschewing it as though the product of the ‘Evil Empire’, or treating it as a magical ‘ism’, a kind of edifice rather like Mount Everest and to be climbed and conquered but not to be re-sculpted or flattened by the conquering hero.
-And insofar as the theory is an ‘ism’, an edifice, then those who conquer it are ‘ists’ and work under its sign.
+And insofar as theory is an ‘ism’, an edifice, then those who conquer it are ‘ists’ and work under its sign.
 There is little need to mention Freudianism, Marxism, Poststructuralism, Foucauldianism, and these days also Feminism, to push home the argument here.

-1.2 But push is needed to bring under the sign of theory the research that is often done in its name.
+1.2 But effort is needed to bring under the sign of theory the research that is often done in its name.
 Of course many Freudians, Marxists and Foucauldians carry out empirical research, but doing this under the sign of theory can result in simply finding instances of things as specified by particular aspects of the body of theoretical work.
 ‘Finding’, then, can be of a particular kind, one that is driven by the theory, which is used to direct the research gaze in order to find instances of what the theory specifies, rather than engaging with the details of some aspect of social life so as to interrogate and change the theory to better fit these practical circumstances.

 2. Thinking it through